NiccoloSalvini/thesis/docs/02-scraping.md

 The following chapter covers advanced techniques for web scraping in R and related main challenges with a focus on the immobiliare.it case.
-A quicker and less sophisticated _scraping workflow_ is proposed that integrates url reverse engineering inside the proper scraping part, this removes frictions related to inner scraping complexities.
-That means instead of crawling the entire website and then searching for keywords, it retrieves a cluster of urls in the sitemaps given some parameter arguments and then applies custom made proper scraping on this closed set.
-By doing that the scraper takes advantage of the url clean structure and adopts an "inverse url composition" methodology.
-At first url sematic is reverse engineered so that the sitemap is made explicit and urls can be freely manipulated at will.
-Secondly links that are children of the manipualted urlss are gathered and collected into a list.
-Up to this point each single link belonging to the list can be directly targeted by a number of scraping functions, with that said the focus can shift to the proper scraping part.
-An example of scraping function with `rvest` @rvest is presented outlining the algorithm adopted to search for the content within immobiliare.it HTML/CSS.
+The easiest way of collecting information from websites involves inspecting and manipulating URLs which refer to content requested.
+While browsing web pages urls under the hood composes and decomposes themselves in the navigation bar with a certain sematic.
+This may be considered as a mean to communicate to the website server which are the contents to be displayed.
+Urls are also one of the main functional arguments to be feeded to the scrapers.
+As a consequence a custom made function tries to reverse engineer the url semantic on immobiliare.it.
+Then based on the arguments provided through the function, urls may be rebuild back up with the aim to display only certain contents/advertisemnts and in the end calling scraping only these urls.
+The major improvement comes from the time saved retrieving a set of urls instead of crawling down the entire website and then searching through keywords.
+What is happening in the code is actually urls being at first built up and stored into a list, secondly sub links (which readdresses to each single rental advertisement and where relavent data is) for each of the urls are grabbed.
+Thirdly scraping function are called on each of these sub links.
+Then it is presented the scraping workflow with  `rvest` @rvest which is very similar to standard Python scraping libraries that are required to perform the same kind of operations.
+A search algorithm strategy, calibrated on the specific scraping context, is adopted.
 The skeleton of the algorithm is then reproduced for all the other functions that shares the same CSS query location.
-For all the functions that necessitate other CSS query as input nodes the search strategy is exclusively built on top of them.
+For all the functions pointing to other CSS queries the search strategy is exclusively built on top of them.
-Scraping common shared best practices are applied from the _web server_ point of view, this is taken care by kindly asking for permission and sending delayed requests rate.
-As well as from the the _web client_ point of view by preventing scraping discontinuity caused by server blocks through _User Agent_ pool _rotation_ and _fail dealers_.
+Scraping standard common shared best practices are applied both from the _web server_ point of view, this is taken care by kindly asking for permission and sending delayed requests rate.
+And from the the _web client_ point of view by preventing scraping discontinuity caused by server blocks thanks to _User Agent_ pool _rotation_ and _fail dealers_.
-_Parallel_ execution is carried out since data becomes obsolete very fast, and so happens to the analysis that relied on those data.
-A run time Parallel scraping benchmark is presented for two different back end options `future` @future and `doParallel` @doParallel, along with their respective two parallel looping constructors, `furrr` @furrr and `foreach` @foreach.
-Both of the two combination have showed similar results, nevertheless the former offers has a more {Tidiverse} orientation and a more comfortable debugging experience.
-Furthermore an overview of the still open challenges and improvements is given with the hope that the effort put into this project might be extended or integrated.
+_Parallel_ execution is carried out since data becomes obsolete very fast, and so happens to the analysis that relied on these data.
+Parallel computing as a concepts is introduced and then is centered on the R ecosystem.
+Then a run time Parallel benchmark is presented for two different back end options `future` @future and `doParallel` @doParallel, along with their respective two parallel looping constructors, `furrr` @furrr and `foreach` @foreach.
+Both of the two combination have showed similar results, nevertheless the former offers a more {Tidiverse} coherence and a more comfortable debugging experience.
+Furthermore an overview of the still unlocked challenges is provided on the open source project and possible improvements, with the sincere hope that the effort put into this might be extended or integrated.
 In the end legal profiles are addressed comparing results and popular legal case studies.

 ## A Gentle Introduction on Web Scraping